omarashzeinhom/agshield-adult-gambling-websites-shield./README.md

 #Original Files Warning
-This script is not responsible for any loss of data or any errors or related erros in the network of the UNIX Machine Original Network Files will be at ~/DNS-Files In case the script does not work
+This script is not responsible for any loss of data or any errors or related erros in the network of the UNIX Machine Original Network Files will be at ~/DNS-Files.

 #Steps For Unix/Linux Machines